NYUCCL/smile/docs/steps.md

 ## Create a stepped View

-To create a stepped view, you need to import the SmileAPI, define a list of trials and then use the `useTrialStepper` method to advance through the trials.
-Here we walk through the steps.
+To create a stepped view, you need to import the SmileAPI, define your trials, (which can be adapted later), then use the `useTrialStepper` method to advance through the trials.
+Here, we will walk through the steps of setting up your trial stepper.

 ### Import the SmileAPI